Category Archives: 2014

 Horrible Bosses 2 (2014)

 Horrible Bosses wowed audiences ($117 million) and won over most critics (69% fresh on Rotten Tomatoes) in the summer of 2011.
-The unlikely comedy starred three guys in their late 30’s/early 40’s who absolutely hated the bosses they worked for so much that they plotted ways to get even with them for making their work lives so miserable.
-With an unlikely group that had TWO Best Actor Academy Award (Kevin Spacey, Jamie Foxx) winners from the last fifteen years signed on as supporting characters, this cast was a list of who’s who in Hollywood.
-The movie is hilarious and is very much worth a view.
-It seems, however, that the same critics who lauded the Horrible Bosses seem to be the same ones crushing Horrible Bosses 2 (just 35% fresh on Rotten Tomatoes).
-While I wouldn’t go so far as to say the sequel was better than the first one, it was comparable in terms of laughs.
+The unlikely comedy starred three guys in their late 30s/early 40s who absolutely hated the bosses they worked for so much that they plotted ways to get even with them for making their work lives so miserable.
+With an unlikely group that included two Best Actor Academy Award winners (Kevin Spacey, Jamie Foxx) from the last fifteen years, signed on as supporting characters, this cast was a who’s who in Hollywood.
+The movie is hilarious and is definitely worth watching.
+The same critics who lauded the Horrible Bosses seem to be the same ones crushing Horrible Bosses 2 (just 35% fresh on Rotten Tomatoes).
+While I wouldn’t say the sequel was better than the first one, it was comparable in terms of laughs.
 While the formula is the same, the jokes are new and original, and the payoff is just as good as the original.
 With that said, I hope that this franchise quits while it’s ahead.
 I could see a potential Horrible Bosses 3 resulting in an utter disaster.

 Continue reading Horrible Bosses 2 (2014)